 Send manuscripts for Cannabis Science and Technology to Meg L’Heureux at [email protected] (telephone: +1-732-346-3051).

-The print magazine will be published six times in 2019, starting in January/February.
-Subsequent issues will be published in March/April, May/June, July/August, September/October, and November/December 2019.
+The print magazine will be published nine times in 2020, starting in January/February.
+Subsequent issues will be published in March, April, May, June, July/August, September, October, and November/December 2020.